sunilaryal/sunilaryal.github.io/_pages/about.md

 * Dec 2019: Attended Modelling Complex Warfare Symposium organised by DST in Canberra
 * Oct 2019: A paper accepted for publication in the Data Mining and Knowledge Discovery journal
 * Sept 2019: Selected to pitch my research in the PACIFIC 2019 Pitchfest, Sydney, Australia
-* Sept 2019: Two papers accepted at the 26th International Conference on Neural Information Processing (ICONIP 2019), Congratulations to PhD Student Chiranjibi Sitaula and Master student Arbind Agrahari Baniya
+* Sept 2019: Two papers accepted at the 26th International Conference on Neural Information Processing (ICONIP 2019), Congratulations to PhD student Chiranjibi Sitaula and Master student Arbind Agrahari Baniya
 * Sept 2019: A paper accepted to the 9th Pacific-Rim Symposium on Image and Video Technology (PSIVT 2019), Congratulations to PhD student Chiranjibi Sitaula
 * Jun 2019: A paper accepted for publication in IEEE Access, Congratulations to PhD Student Chiranjibi Sitaula
 * Apr 2019: Our $1.28 million grant proposal led by Mental health organisation Prevention United, Federation University Australia and Ballarat Health Services is approved for funding by WorkSafe, Work Well Improvement Fund (Round 2)